ibboiko/Neisseria_gonorrhoeae_genomes_pilE_pilS/README.md

 See script-specific README files in the /scripts folder.

-When using these scripts, please cite the  Manuscript: [Citation will be provided upon publishing the Manuscript]
+When using these scripts, please cite the  Manuscript: [Boiko I, Metaane S, Seifert HS.
+Publicly Available Neisseria Gonorrhoeae Genomes Predominantly Represent In Vitro-Derived Nonpiliated Variants.
+J Infect Dis.
+2025 Dec 10:jiaf557. doi: 10.1093/infdis/jiaf557.
+Epub ahead of print.
+PMID: 41334759.]

 This work is dual-licensed under the MIT License for software components and the Creative Commons Attribution 4.0 International License for research data and documentation.
 See the LICENSE file for details.